Computational Analysis of Gender Depiction in the Comedias of Calder\'on de la Barca: Discussion and Conclusions

 In terms of limitations, the study reported here was based on a gender classifier with a BERT architecture, which comes with a set of constraints.
-These include the use of a tokenizer (which may make some of the attributions difficult to understand) and the 512 token limit of the classifier.
+These include the use of a model-specific tokenizer which cannot be easily adapted to the specific corpus and which may make some of the attributions difficult to understand, as well as the 512-token limit of the classifier.
 Most seriously, we limited ourselves to only the text spoken by each character, not taking into account dramatic structure or interpersonal relationships.
-Due to this simplification, the model is limited to lexical cues, and could not identify gender-based patterns like (hypothetically) 'men always speak first'.
-While our study shares this limitation with much work in stylometry \parencite{10.1093/llc/fqx023}, it is possible to present such structural information to classifiers as well \parencite{kim-klinger-2019-frowning}, in particular in more recent models with longer context windows \parencite{NEURIPS2020_c8512d14}.
+Due to this simplification, the model is limited to lexical cues, and could not identify gender-based patterns like (hypothetically) `men always speak first’.
+While our study shares this limitation with much work in stylometry (\cite{evert_2017}), it is possible to present such structural information to classifiers as well (\cite{kim_2019}), in particular in more recent models with longer context windows (\cite{zaheer_2020}).
 We leave such endeavors to future work.

-We conclude by sketching two more avenues for future research.
-The first one is to move beyond gender to other character traits such as socio-econnomic status.
-Honor is a key theme in the works of Calderón, and it intimately tied to socio-economic status and hierarchy \parencite{greer2017play}\cite{ibarreche2020honor}.
+We conclude by sketching three more avenues for future research.
+The first one is to move beyond gender to other character traits such as socio-economic status.
+Honor is a key theme in the works of Calderón, and it is intimately tied to socio-economic status and hierarchy (\cite{greer_2017,ibarreche_2020}).
 Particularly, noble characters spend many plays discussing the losing and gaining of honor.
-Characters of high socio-economic status are more likely to be well educated and thus speak differently to lower class character or servants \parencite{woods2013female}. \emph{Siglo de Oro} authors also utilized character archetypes which tie to different socio-economic statuses such as the \emph{gracioso} - a servent character who serves as comic relief.
+Characters of high socio-economic status are more likely to be well educated and thus speak differently to lower class character or servants (\cite{woods_2013}). \textit{Siglo de oro} authors also utilize character archetypes which are tied to different socio-economic statuses such as the \textit{gracioso} -- a servant character who serves as comic relief.
 These are frequently labeled in the cast sheet, however not all instances of this character type are annotated in our corpus.
-Therefore, it may be possible to utilize the same classification method to identify socio-economic status and enrich the annotations in CalDracor.
-Identiyfing archetypes may require the use of additional processing tools, such clustering.
-This information can then be used to identify structural patters, in Calderon's work.
+Therefore, it may be possible to utilize similar classification methods to identify socio-economic status and enrich the annotations in CalDraCor.
+Identifying archetypes may require the use of additional processing tools, such as clustering.
+This information can then be used to identify structural patters, in Calderón's work.